Lifehacks

 1. Identify The Cause:

-In other to stop nighttime eating one of the major steps is to Identify the cause of eating at night, the following are some of the causes for eating late at night. ignoring daytime meals, which mostly leads to hunger at night.
-Which most time becomes a habit by default.
-Eating late at night might also be a result of eating disorders, which include binge eating disorder and night eating syndrome as stated above.
+One of the major steps in stopping nighttime eating is to Identify the cause.
+The following are some of the causes for eating late at night: ignoring daytime meals, which mostly leads to hunger at night, which most of the time becomes a habit by default.
+Eating late at night might also be a result of eating disorders, which include binge eating disorder and night eating syndrome, as stated above.

-Sometimes boredom and stress lead to nighttime eating, in most cases when people are emotionally stressed or bored at night the only fun thing they find filling those spaces is food.
+Sometimes, boredom and stress lead to nighttime eating.
+However, in most cases, when people are emotionally stressed or bored at night, the only fun thing they find filling those spaces is food.

 2. Prioritize Sleep: